yunkezhang/FusionMatting/README.md

 #### Full Body

-Since the training images are created by blending the foreground and background images, the foregound objects in training images usually looks separate from the background.
+Since the training images are created by composing the foreground and background images, the foregound objects in training images usually looks separate from the background.
 In addition, we don't have full body images in our training dataset.
 Thus, for the case shown below, our model gives a bad result:
 ![181204](test_images/181204_concat.jpg)

 ## Test on Background Matting Images